-- If you are a student employee or volunteer using departmental accounts that represent TMU, remember that you may only post with the approval of TMU Marketing and the oversight of your supervisor. - In regard to personal accounts, please use your own personal devices rather than those belonging to TMU and remember that everything you say or do is a representation of TMU and our Lord Jesus Christ. - Always seek to avoid gossip and slander (1 Peter 2:1) and demonstrate the fruit of the Spirit when writing or talking to others (Galatians 5:22-23). - No TMU student shall post to social media any words or pictures depicting themselves or other current or former employees violating a biblical mandate or TMU policy. - No TMU student shall post confidential and/or disparaging statements about the University.
+- No TMU student should post to social media any words or pictures depicting themselves or other current/former students or employees violating a biblical mandate or TMU policy on or off campus. - No TMU student shall post confidential and/or disparaging statements (especially disparaging statements about the University). - If you are a student employee or volunteer using departmental accounts that represent TMU, remember that you may only post with the approval of TMU Marketing and the oversight of your supervisor. - Remember that everything you say or do represents TMU and our Lord Jesus Christ.
+Always seek to avoid gossip and slander (I Peter 2:1) and demonstrate the fruit of the Spirit when writing or talking to others (Galatians 5:22-23).